ArtyMend07/ArtyMend07/README.md

 * **Uncertainty & Stochastic Systems:** Explored probabilistic inference using Bayesian Networks, Hidden Markov Models, and Kalman Filters.
 * **Machine Learning:** Advanced studies in Deep Reinforcement Learning (SAC), Convolutional Neural Networks (CNN), and Ensemble methods.

+> **Featured Applications:** I Applied **Bayesian Networks** to model state uncertainty and threat levels in a *Five Nights at Freddy's* simulation.
+> * Utilized **Soft Actor-Critic (SAC)** for autonomous agent optimization within a *JoJo's Bizarre Adventure: Vento Aureo* themed physics environment.
+>
+> *Note: Detailed implementations are kept in private repositories for academic integrity.
+If you'd like to take a look, just let me know!
+Requesting access is a very straightforward process, and I'm always open to reviews (in general) or feedback.
+Any insight is more than welcome!*

 <br>

 ## 💻 Skills and Technologies